-Why Golf?
+Why golf?

-In case you are wondering here are some great reasons to give the game of golf a go...
+Here are some great reasons to give the game of golf a go...

 - Golf is a brilliant way for you and your friends to spend time together.
-There's time to talk between shots and a huge amount of fun involved in playing.
-It's also an excellent way to make new friends. - Golf is great if you love all games but if you're not into contact sports and traditional team events, golf can be a real confidence booster.
-A qualified Professional Coach and enthusiastic volunteers will help you learn all the skills you need from the start.
-You can play golf on your own, in a pair, or more. - Golf isn't just about an 18-hole round, there are loads of ways to enjoy it.
-You can play it over 3, 6 or 9 holes, spend time on the putting green learning a new skill, visit the driving range with friends or try one of the fun formats like 'GolfSixes League' or 'adventure golf' (GolfSixes League is a fun format six-hole matches, teams of six, playing in pairs in team colours.)

-- Golf is a game where you can compete against and enjoy playing with your sisters/ brothers/mum/dad and even your grandparents.
+There's time to talk between shots and a lot of fun involved in playing.
+It's also an excellent way to make new friends. - Golf is great if you love all games, but if you're not into contact sports and traditional team events, golf can be a real confidence booster.
+A qualified professional coach and enthusiastic volunteers will help you learn all the skills you need.
+You can play golf alone, in a pair, or more. - Golf isn't just about an 18-hole round, and there are many ways to enjoy it.
+You can play it over 3, 6 or 9 holes, spend time on the putting green learning a new skill, visit the driving range with friends or try one of the fun formats like 'GolfSixes League' or 'adventure golf' (GolfSixes League is a fun format: 6-hole matches, teams of 6, playing in pairs in team colours.) - Golf is a game that you can compete in and enjoy playing with all your family.
 It's a great game for the whole family to enjoy together. - You will have fun while keeping active in the fresh air in green, healthy surroundings.
-Golf gets you moving more as you walk between holes, swing your clubs and carry your bag of clubs. - Golf can help your health, confidence and self-esteem.
-You can learn how to practise self-control, or how to focus while developing skills such as becoming a great sports person, and working with and respecting others. - As you learn to play you will find that golf is a great game for competition.
+Golf gets you moving more as you walk between holes, swing your clubs and carry your bag of clubs. - Golf can help your health, confidence, and self-esteem.
+You can learn to practise selfcontrol or to focus while developing skills such as becoming a great sportsperson and working with and respecting others. - As you learn to play, you will find that golf is a great game for competition.
 The scoring formats of golf can lead to close, exciting finishes to matches.
-On television, you will enjoy watching the likes of Rory McIlroy and Georgia Hall fighting it out for victory and you'll soon find yourself saying to yourself: "This putt to win The Open!"
+On television, you will enjoy watching the likes of Rory McIlroy and Georgia Hall fighting it out for victory, and you'll soon find yourself saying to yourself: "This putt to win The Open!"